The Four Elements

 The earth is the area of the subconscious as well as the origin of all corporeal.
-Here lies the root of all visible that surrounds us regardless of whether it is alive or just physical.
+Here lies the source of all that's visible surrounding us, regardless of whether it is alive or physical.

 The deeper we dig our way down into the earth the deeper we dig down into our subconscious.
 Everything what lies in the earth (subconscious) is stiff and immutable.
 This also applies to psychic contents which firstly have to be brought up to the “daylight”.
 Then these contents have to be formed and afterwards they can be integrated.
 This means that only the conscious is able to transform and remodel.
 With the help of the conscious the ancient, invariable instinct can be purified and ennobled (socialized).

-In the depth of the earth we also find everything of our past what is solidified.
+In the depth of the earth we also find everything of our past that is solidified.

 Crystals (illumined earth)

-The crystal is the completion of the earthy.
+The crystal is the completion of the earth like.
 It is neither nontransparent nor amorphous, but insightful and formed by inherent laws.
-The quality of a treasure is not in vain connected to a crystal in our dreams.
-The crystal makes the impression as if it is build out of pure earth energy.
+The quality of a treasure is, not in vain, connected to crystals in our dreams.
+The crystal gives us the impression that it is build out of pure earth energy.
 Some shamanic groups literally believe that.

-rock: a rigid respectively petrified area, as it were the very basis
+rock: a rigid resp. petrified area, the very basis

 stone: a firm and lasting appearance of the earth

-humus: top layer of the subconscious and already being transitioned to the conscious; animals which are assigned to the earth (snakes etc.) emblem the dynamic (feel) aspects
+humus: top layer of the subconscious and already being transitioned to the conscious; animals which are assigned to the earth (snakes etc.) typify the dynamic (feel) aspects

-earthwork: things from the subconscious are brought to the surface (conscious awareness)
+earthwork: subconscious contents are brought up to the surface (conscious awareness)

 archaeological dig: dealing with past formative experiences